lbalbi/big_data_datasets/README.md

   The data

-### - ConceptNet [3]:
+### - ConceptNet 5.X [3]:
-Negative statements make up only 3% of examples in the ConceptNet knowledge graph
+The first version of the ConceptNet 5 was released in 2016.
+Since then it has periodically been update up to v5.8.

 ### - Uncommonsense [4]: